Vahid Asghari: Journalism activities and writings

-This web journalist, in addition to his position as editor of Shabtaz news agency, Cinema, an English-language news website, and political news websites critical of the Iranian regime, has been tried as a journalist, with journalism related indictments like Roorback, writing articles, and writing articles against gender inequality in Iran.
+This web journalist, in addition to his position as editor of Shabtaz news agency, Cinema, an English-language news website, and political news websites critical of the Iranian regime, has been tried as a journalist, with journalism related indictments like Roorback, writing articles, and writing articles against Gender inequality in Iran.

 Authorities also opened two new cases against him with the accusations of women's rights activities and defending freedom of expression.
 His other journalistic activities include online training for the Color Revolution by writing subversive articles; editorial support for and management of human rights news agencies; establishing anti-revolutionary news websites; and creating an online database of world newspapers by country.

-Activity from inside the political prison ward
+Activity from inside Prison

 This defender of freedom of speech was summoned to the 2nd Chamber of the Evin Prison Security Court, where they opened a new case against him.
-The total number of cases opened against him because of his activities and statements like a letter to Ahmed Shaheed the UN special rapporteur on Iran, publishing systematic torture details and establishing a gender equality development campaign from inside the prison is 5 cases.
+The total number of cases opened against him because of his statements and activities - like a letter to Ahmed Shaheed the UN special rapporteur on Iran, publishing systematic torture details and establishing a gender equality development campaign from inside the prison - is 5 cases.

-He issued statements on defending freedom of expression from ward 350 of Evin Prison and was a co-founder of the fight to unconditional adoption of the Universal Declaration of Human Rights as law by Iran.
+He issued statements on defending freedom of expression from ward 350 of Evin Prison and was a co-founder of the fight for unconditional adoption of the Universal Declaration of Human Rights as law by Iran.
 One of his human rights statements is for World Food Day: he called for the participation and co-operation of every member of the UN's World Food Programme to eliminate poverty.

-As a women’s rights activist, he established the Women's Rights section of a news agency for the first time in the Persian media, before his arrest.
-He continually showed his concern about the condition of women in Iran, and raised awareness about the need for more open woman's rights activists in the country; he also demanded that the police of Iran not intervene in mandatory veiling and respect the freedom of choice of clothing of Iranian women.
+As a women’s rights activist, he established the Women's Rights section of a news agency for the first time in the Persian media before his arrest.
+He continually showed his concern about the condition of women in Iran, and raised awareness about the need for more open woman's rights activism in the country; he also demanded that the police of Iran not intervene in mandatory veiling and respect the freedom of choice of clothing of Iranian women.
 He issued a statement on the International Day for the Elimination of Violence against Women.
 The Islamic court thus summoned him and opened a case against him for establishing and running the International Campaign for the Promotion of Gender Equality.

 He has sued the IRGC media Fars News because of the lies, libel and false accusations they made against him, as well as the Islamic Republic of Iran Broadcasting (IRIB) for TV interviews under torture.
 He repeatedly refused to appear in Islamic court for denying his basic human rights and for the torture he has suffered at the hands of the state (among other reasons).